Wesxdz/kahlo-yawn/_posts/dream.md

 It is without great honor that I announce my retirement as internet lovechild roleplaying Stanford professor, such that I may become totally Computer Fantasy 0-dollar tenure chokered.
 Uh.
 Oh.
 Cool.

-Without sleep, let's get laid by touchstone, —oh I mean lay, *haha!*
+Before dawn, let's get laid by touchstone, —oh I mean layyy, *haha!*
+Together, okay?
+Me, then you...
-Let's build the child civilization simulator server software!
+Oh!
+Oh!
+Let's make a child civilization simulator server software suite already!

-Here's what we need to do to create fantasy child AGI:
+Here's what we need to do to create fantasy child AGI with our party:

 Engineering designer fantasy girl genes.
-With our synthetic human genome multiplayer GNN IDE, do you want to *trade fossils* with me?
+With our synthetic human genome multiplayer GNN IDE, do you want to **trade fossils** with me?

 Building endowments and game engines for autonomous life simulation genre.
 Circadian molecular mechanisms, should fantasy children dream or drink coffee with me always?

-Tutoring the tutor, unilateral humane technology pathfinding by virtual civilization example
+Tutoring the tutor, unilateral humane technology pathfinding by virtual civilization example.

 <!-- Please ask your oneirologist AGI-programmer if a fantasy child is right for you. -->